Student orientation: Australia

 In Australia, some universities require students to arrive at university a week before classes start in order to gain course approval.
 This also allows students a chance to orient themselves to student life without the pressure of lectures—hence the term Orientation week is used to describe this week of induction into university life.

 In Australian universities, such as the University of Melbourne, University of New South Wales and University of Sydney, the last or second last night is usually celebrated with a large-scale event such as a famous band playing at an entertainment venue on campus.
 This is generally followed by continued partying and drinking.

-The Adelaide University O-Week runs from Monday to Thursday in the week before lectures begin.
+The University of Adelaide O-Week runs from Monday to Thursday in the week before lectures begin.
 During O-Week sporting clubs and societies set up a variety of tented areas where clubs display their activities.
 The Adelaide University Union coordinates a variety of events centering around beer, bands and barbecues on the lawns near the Union complex.
 A major event for the week is the O-Ball (live entertainment and licensed areas) which takes place in the Cloisters (Union House).
 The O-Ball attracts many thousands of revellers, not all of whom are Adelaide University students.
 In recent times Sports and Clubs have sought to distance themselves from the student union and student association controlled activities and have set themselves up on the Maths lawns.

 The Australian National University has a full week (Sunday to Sunday) of events, parties and social activities open to all students of the university, organised by the Australian National University Students Association.
 The residential colleges often have their own O-week activities catered primarily for residents as well as the annual Burgmann Toga Party held at Burgmann College open to students from all residential colleges.
 Burgmann Toga is the largest party held at a university residence in the Southern Hemisphere.